-Keep your computer current with the latest patches and updates
+Keep your computer current with the latest patches and updates they become available.

-One of the best ways to keep attackers away from your computer is to apply patches and other software fixes when they become available.
 By regularly updating your computer, you block attackers from being able to take advantage of software flaws (vulnerabilities) that they could otherwise use to break into your system.